Chaz Stevens

-Timothy "Chaz" Stevens (born August 31, 1964) is an American political activist, artist, software developer, and entrepreneur from Florida.
-He is active in local politics in Broward County, and has gained national notoriety for his colorful statewide and national advocacy for the separation of church and state.
+Timothy "Chaz" Stevens (born August 31, 1964) is an American political activist, artist, and blogger from Florida.
+He is active in local politics in Broward County, and is an advocate for the separation of church and state.

-His local political activity has led to charges being filed against, and the decrease in popularity of, several local politicians, including two mayors and a former mayor of his hometown, Deerfield Beach, Florida.
-He was appointed twice to the Deerfield Beach Housing Authority board by one of the mayors he criticized.
-His activism for the removal of religion from government has included placing Festivus poles in multiple Florida cities and six U.S. state capitols to contrast with holiday season religious displays on government property, and requests to deliver Satanic invocations when government meetings allow prayer or other religious invocations.
+His local political activity has led to charges being filed against several local politicians, including two mayors and a former mayor of his hometown, Deerfield Beach, Florida.
+Stevens's activism for the removal of religion from government has included placing Festivus poles in multiple Florida cities and six U.S. state capitols to contrast with holiday season religious displays on government property, and requests to deliver Satanic invocations when government meetings allow prayer or other religious invocations.
 In many cases this has led to the government agencies removing the targeted religious activities.
-His activism is always satirical, sometimes artistic, and often obscene or profane.

-He was the CEO of ESADoggy or ESAD International, which provided ESA letters, certifying emotional support animals.

 Early life

 Timothy Stevens was born on August 31, 1964, in Newton, New Jersey, to Beatrice Fowler, and James G. Stevens.
 He grew up in Fort Lauderdale, where his father was Vice-President of Human Resources at Holy Cross Hospital.
 Stevens is an atheist.

 Stevens graduated Deerfield Beach High School in 1982, and earned a degree in applied mathematics from the Florida Institute of Technology, after which he worked as a computer programmer.
 He served as a technology product developer for IBM, Coca-Cola and Walt Disney World.
 He returned to Deerfield Beach, a Fort Lauderdale suburb, in 2003, and was living there when he took up political activism.